 - Number of pending change requests.

-If multiple software installations are used by different customers, each metrics should be calculated twice.
-The first way is individually, once for each deployment/installation, following with the total average for each metrics.
+If multiple software installations are used by different customers, each metric should be calculated twice.
+The first way is individually, once for each deployment/installation, followed by the total average for each metric.